Peter of Spain

 - The more specific view that the author of the Tractatus was a frater Petrus Alfonsi Hispanus O.P.,

-Current research on the identity of Peter of Spain has once again taken up the idea that he must have been a member of the Dominican Order instead of Pope John XXI.
+Current research on the identity of Peter of Spain has once again taken up the idea that he must have been a member of the Dominican Order instead of Pope John XXI (D’Ors 1997, 2001, 2003).
 However, we are still in the dark about the true identity of Peter of Spain.
-The most recent information we have on this score is that a number of the Dominican candidates recently suggested as the author of the Tractatus can be deleted from the list.
+The most recent information we have on this score is that a number of the Dominican candidates recently suggested as the author of the Tractatus can be deleted from the list (Tugwell 1999, 2006).
 The lack of further information also makes it difficult to establish the dates and specifics of his carreer.

-The work that has enjoyed such enormous success, the Tractatus, is believed to have been written between 1230 and 1245 and has universally been recognised as a work by Peter of Spain.
-Another work that has been identified as Peter of Spain's is a Syncategoreumata (Treatise on Syncategorematic Words), probably written sometime between 1235 and 1245.
+It is still not possible to establish the date of origin of the Tractatus, the work that has enjoyed such enormous success.
+Recent scholarship suggests that it could have been written any time between the 1220s and the 1250s (Ebbessen 2013, 68–69).
+It has universally been recognised as a work by Peter of Spain.
+Another work that has been identified as Peter of Spain’s is a Syncategoreumata (Treatise on Syncategorematic Words), which was probably written some years after the Tractatus.
 Considering the fact that in all the thirteenth-century manuscripts the Syncategoreumata directly follow the Tractatus, and the number of similarities between doctrinal aspects of these two works on logic, it is almost certain that they were written by the same author.
 Both works seem to have originated from Southern France or Northern Spain, the region where we also find the earliest commentaries on these treatises.

 Besides these works on logic, there are other works that have been written by a Peter of Spain.
 In the Petrus Hispanus papa tradition, he is the supposed author of a famous medical work Thesaurus pauperum, as well as fourteen other works on medicine.
-Other works written by (a) Peter of Spain are a Scientia libri de anima, and commentaries on Aristotle's De anima, De morte et vita and De sensu et sensato, and commentaries on works by pseudo-Denys the Areopagite.
-As yet there is no certainty about whether the Peter of Spain who wrote these works is the author of the Tractatus and the Syncategoreumata, or about the dates of their origin.
+Other writings by (a) Peter of Spain include a Scientia libri de anima, and commentaries on Aristotle’s De anima, De morte et vita, De sensu et sensato, De animalibus,[3.] and commentaries on works by pseudo-Denys the Areopagite.
+As yet there is no certainty about whether the Peter of Spain who wrote these treatises is the author of the Tractatus and the Syncategoreumata, or about the dates of their origin.

-Peter's logic has its origin in the continental tradition.
-The educational carreer of the Tractatus appears from two commentaries, which contain short lemmata and a number of questions (questiones) together with their solutions.
+Peter’s logic seems to have its origin in the continental tradition.
+Evidence of the educational carreer of the Tractatus appears from two commentaries, which contain short lemmata and a number of questions (questiones) together with their solutions.
 The tracts as contained in these texts are very similar to the ones in the Tractatus.
-Typical of the Paris tradition is the separate treatment of ampliation, restriction and distribution, and several other, doctrinal features.
-Peter's Masters include Johannes Pagus (who is supposed to have been a Master of Arts in Paris in the 1220's) and Hervaeus Brito (who may have been a Master of Arts either before 1229, but possibly later, in which case he does not qualify as a teacher of Peter's).
-Besides these direct influences, the sources for Peter's works on logic can be traced back to Boethian-Aristotelian logic, and authorities in the field of grammar such as Priscian and Donatus.
+The Tractatus has features that are typical of the Paris tradition, such as the separate treatment of ampliation, restriction and distribution, as well as several other, doctrinal elements.
+We do not know whether Peter had any connection with Paris, nor can we say anything definitive about the identity of Peter of Spain’s teachers.
+Earlier sources for Peter’s works on logic can be traced back to Boethian-Aristotelian logic, and authorities in the field of grammar such as Priscian and Donatus.

-Like the Tractatus, the Syncategoreumata also displays a continental origin, and appears to have continued along the lines of a similar work by Johannes Pagus (which has been dated between 1225 and 1235), later on further developed by Nicholas of Paris (who wrote his Syncategoreumata between 1240 and 1250).
+Like the Tractatus, the Syncategoreumata also displays a continental origin, and appears to have continued along the lines of a similar work by Johannes Pagus (which has been dated between 1225 and 1235), later on further developed by Nicholas of Paris, who wrote his Syncategoreumata between 1240 and 1250 (see Braakhuis 1979, Vol. I, p.
+248).

 The Tractatus can be divided into two main parts.
 One part deals with doctrines found in the so-called logica antiquorum—i.e., the logica vetus (old logic) and logica nova (new logic)—and the other contains doctrines covered by the logica modernorum—viz. the tracts that discuss the proprietates terminorum (properties of terms).